 Purple Lotus Flower Meaning:

 Lotus flowers in purple are often associated with Buddhism.
-Another rare color, they mostly represent self-awakening, as well as harmony and balance between different parts of ourselves.
+Another rare color, they primarily represent self-awakening, as well as harmony and balance between different parts of ourselves.

 The Meaning Of Lotus Flowers In Buddhism